Trial-In-Error/poll.js/README.md

 About Redis
 ---------------------------------
 If the server can find a running redis-server, it will use that as the session memory store (redis behaves much like memcached).
-Testing can be done without redis-server running (as the server will fall back on memory store), but production environments should *absolutely* use redis!
+Testing can be done without redis-server running (as the server will fall back on node's default memory store), but production environments should *absolutely* use redis!
 Memory store cannot sync memory between multiple processes (so Heroku cannot scale past 1 dyno and still use sessions!) and has an inherent memory leak (sessions are **never** released from memory).
 So please use redis, even though it's listed as optional above.

 Hack This Thing
 ---------------------------------
-An overview of the whole system, detailed explanations of its parts, help with the development tools, warnings, etc., can all be found on the github wiki (HERE AT THIS ADDRESS).
+An overview of the whole system, detailed explanations of its parts, help with the development tools, warnings, etc., can all be found on [the github wiki](https://github.com/Trial-In-Error/poll.js/wiki).
 Good luck!

 License Information
 ---------------------------------
 Everything included in this repository is permissively (e.g., MIT) licensed except for Isotope and Packery.
-If you wish to use the grid (/grid or /grid/:id), check to (HEREHEREHEREWEBADDRESS) to see if your use is fair use, or if you should buy a license.
+If you wish to use the grid (/grid or /grid/:id), [check here](http://packery.metafizzy.co/license.html) to to see if your use is fair use, or if you should buy a license.
+If your use is not fair use, you will need two licenses, [one for packery](http://packery.metafizzy.co/license.html) and [a second for masonry](http://masonry.metafizzy.co/license.html).

-Troubleshooting
+Notes
 ---------------------------------
+* The HTTPS server is currently inactive.
+Turn it on by providing certificates (as documented below) and uncommenting lines 41-45 in /bin/server.js.
+	* Note that the HTTPS server will cause Heroku deployments to crash.
+Cause un-investigated.
 * Skype defaults to listening on port 443, blocking server.js from starting the HTTPS server.
 * MongoDB under Mac OSX will not get as many file descriptors as it would like.
 	* See: http://docs.mongodb.org/manual/reference/ulimit/